Is It Safe To Heat Canned Food In The Can?

 This process is only safe if using a BPA-free can.

 Once you’ve enjoyed your hot meal, discard the can.
-You should only heat a tin can once as the fire can damage it and increase the possibility of metal compounds leaching into the contents.
+You should only heat a tin can once, as the fire can damage it and increase the possibility of metal compounds leaching into it.

 Is It Safe To Heat Canned Food In The Can?

 While it is possible to heat canned food in the can safely, it is potentially dangerous and may have adverse health complications.
-It’s much safer to either eat the contents cold or heat them in a cooking pot.
+Eating the contents cold or heating them in a cooking pot is much safer.

 Related